eduvpn/documentation/ROADMAP.md

   used by OpenVPN or cron
 - never have any of the included (bin/libexec) scripts rewrite the configuration file(s)
-- expose `info.json` instead as a `.well-known` URL so we can update it on package updates
-  - make `info.json` requests a 301 to the `.well-known` URL in the VirtualHost config

 ### SHOULD

-- look into using `tun0`, `tun1`, ... again for TUN devices (BSD compat)
 - have a full php-saml-sp audit ([TODO](https://github.com/fkooman/php-saml-sp/blob/master/TODO.md))
 - remove as many configuration options as possible, and have sane defaults
 - Support AND/OR logic for permission attribute(s)